Thomas Randolph of Tuckahoe: Early life

 Randolph was born in June 1683 on the Turkey Island Plantation along the James River in Henrico County, Virginia.
-He was the son of the English immigrant William Randolph who established Turkey Island along the James River, and Mary Isham, the daughter of Henry Isham.
+He was the son of the English immigrant William Randolph who established Turkey Island along the James River, and Mary Royall Isham, the daughter of Henry Isham.
 They descend from Ishams of Northamptonshire in England.
 Children born to the Randolphs were William, Thomas, Isham, Richard, Henry of Longfield, Edward, Mary, John, and Elizabeth.
 Randolph studied at the College of William & Mary.

-William Randolph acquired a lot of land that he probably used as outlying quarter plantations during his lifetime.
+William Randolph acquired land probably used as outlying quarter plantations during his lifetime.
 He died in 1711 and left property to each son, along with enslaved people to work the land.

 Career

 Planter

-William Byrd hired Randolph to oversee his Westover around March 6, 1712.
+William Byrd hired Randolph to oversee his Westover Plantation around March 6, 1712.
 Thomas inherited land from his father and purchased additional adjoining acreage on September 4, 1714, from his brother John for £90 sterling, the total of which became the Tuckahoe plantation.
 He owned 3,256 acres of land on which Randolph likely built a modest wood-frame house so that he could focus his energy on establishing and operating the plantation.
-The first church in the area Dover Church was built in 1720 by Thomas, who covered the cost with 54,990 pounds of tobacco.
+The first church in the area, Dover Church, was built in 1720 by Thomas, who covered the cost with 54,990 pounds of tobacco.
 Until 1728, the area was mostly wilderness with just a few homesteads.
 Rev. William Douglass, the first permanent resident minister for the church, was not established in Northam of St. James Parish until 1750.
 Randolph's estate was in the part of Henrico County that later became Goochland County.
+In 1727, he also bought Farrar's Island in the James River from Thomas Farrar (who already lived in St. James Parish that became Goochland County that year) and his nephew, William Farrar IV (who moved to Goochland County).
+That plantation, which had been founded by William Farrar Jr. nearly a century earlier, ultimately became part of Chesterfield County.

 Politician

-He was the Henrico county's justice in 1713.
+Randolph became one of the justices of the peace for Henrico county in 1713.
 Randolph and his brother William Randolph II were the two representatives from Henrico in the House of Burgesses for the 1720 to 1722 session.
 Goochland was set apart from Henrico County in 1727.
 A year later, he was the county lieutenant for Goochland.